Agriculture

 April 2025: Trump Administration Terminated Roughly $500,000 In Grants To Vanderburgh County Health Department To Fund Vaccines And Healthy Food For Local Community.
 According to the Evansville Courier & Press, "Federal budget cuts have hit the Vanderburgh County Health Department, according to the administrator for the agency.
 The cuts are ending an immunizations grant months ahead of schedule and have halted a program that provides fresh produce to some residents.
 Joe Gries, the health department administrator, said the organization will work to make adjustments to keep both areas covered.
 While they pivot for the rest of the immunization grant's term, through June, Gries said the department will also have to prepare to have access to a smaller amount of grant money beginning in July.
 The immunization grant for Vanderburgh County did not fund vaccines themselves − those are provided by the state − but it helped pay the salaries of the people administering them.
 It also aided the department in purchasing equipment.
 Gries said when the grant was halted, the health department was in the process of buying a refrigerator and freezer to keep vaccines at safe temperatures. [...]
 The next immunization grant will start in July, and the health department is preparing for it to be cut significantly from around $500,000 to $38,000. [...]
 The second grant cut was around $50,000 for the health department's ProduceRx program, which was in partnership with Purdue Extension.
 'It allowed us to provide nutritious fruits, vegetables and other foods to folks that have food insecurity and are part of our program for a healthy lifestyles,' Gries said.
 'We weren't quite ready for that one.'
 The program is featured on the Health First Indiana website as one of its success stories."
 [Evansville Courier & Press, 4/8/25]

 February 2025: Trump Administration Laid Off Indianapolis Scientist Who Was Responsible For Monitoring Risk Of Tobacco Products.
-According to the Indianapolis Star, “Last year, Megan Ruxton took a pay cut from her private-sector job with a digital health technology company to join the Food and Drug Administration as a social scientist with the Center for Tobacco Products.
+According to The Indianapolis Star, “Last year, Megan Ruxton took a pay cut from her private-sector job with a digital health technology company to join the Food and Drug Administration as a social scientist with the Center for Tobacco Products.
 She helped screen tobacco products before reaching the market to ensure they would not worsen the harmful effects of tobacco for adults or appeal to children.
 She had hoped that she and other probationary employees would be spared from the cuts because their work was in the public interest and it was funded through tobacco industry fees, not taxpayers.
 But last Saturday she was home in Indianapolis with her husband when the bad news hit.
 What angered her the most was the boilerplate language blaming poor performance.
 Her personnel record reviewed by USA TODAY shows she only received favorable reviews.”
 [Indianapolis Star, 2/28/25]

 March 2025: Local Indiana Emergency Management Service Said They “Depend” On NOAA And Worried About Impact Of Trump Cuts To Agency.
 According to WSBT South Bend, "Efforts to narrow the federal workforce by Elon Musk's Department of Government Efficiency is now hitting the National Oceanic and Atmospheric Administration.
 Hundreds of weather forecasters on probationary status with NOAA were laid off Thursday.
 The St. Joseph County Emergency Management agency says they rely heavily on NOAA and the National Weather Service for updates on critical weather situations. [...]
 'The National Weather Service and NOAA, they're kind of like parent organization.
 We depend on them a lot.
 We get updates.
 We've gone to classes where they've trained us.
 We get updates in critical weather situations,' said Al Kirsits, St. Joseph County Emergency Management Agency Director.
 Kirsits says they use the information provided by those departments to get the message out to affected areas.
 He adds they are a critical agency in keeping people safe.
 'National Weather Service, there are like a 24/7 public safety agency, like the police department, like the fire department.
 They're there around the clock, manning it and keeping and being aware of what's going.
 They're the ones that kick in the first alerts,' said Kirsits.""
 [WSBT South Bend, 3/1/25]